alaminmagaga/credit-card-fraud-detection-web-app-with-flask/README.md

 # Fraud Detection Web App

 The Fraud Detection Web App built with the Flask framework provides a robust solution for detecting and preventing fraud.
-Through the implementation of machine learning algorithms and anomaly detection techniques, the web application offers timely fraud risk assessments.
+Through the implementation of machine learning algorithms, the web application offers timely fraud risk assessments.
 The user interface is thoughtfully designed to be interactive, enabling users to input transaction data and receive real-time fraud risk evaluations.
 This powerful tool helps businesses and individuals combat fraudulent activities, safeguarding them from potential financial losses and security breaches.

 ## Introduction